HAWAIIAN VOLCANO OBSERVATORY DAILY UPDATE

 Current Aviation Color Code: ORANGE

 Activity Summary: Kīlauea Volcano continues to erupt at its summit and from its East Rift Zone.
-The 61G lava flow continues to flow into the sea at Kamokuna and produce scattered breakouts on the coastal plain and pali.
+The 61g lava flow fed from the East Rift Zone continues to enter the ocean at Kamokuna.
+At the top of the 61g flow, surface breakouts of lava have been noted since Monday and continue.
 The flow poses no threat to nearby communities.
-The lava lake at Halemaʻumaʻu Crater continues to be active;its surface is 33.5 m (110 ft) below the crater rim..
+The summit lava lake continues to circulate and spatter, with its surface measured at 39m (130 ft) below the crater rim this morning.

-Puʻu ʻŌʻō Observations: No significant changes are visible on webcam images, with persistent glow continuing at long-term sources within the crater.
-Seismicity and tilt records also showed no significant changes in the past day.
-The sulfur dioxide emission rate from all East Rift Zone vents was about 400 metric tons/day when measured on August 10.
+Puʻu ʻŌʻō Observations: Webcams show persistent glow continuing at long-established sources within the crater.
+No significant changes in seismicity are noted through the past day.
+Inflationary tilt registered yesterday at Puʻu ʻŌʻō reversed last evening and deflationary tilt now continues, possibly related to pulses in lava extrusion from surface breakouts southeast of Puʻu ʻŌʻō.
+The sulfur dioxide emission rate from all East Rift Zone vents was about 270 metric tons/day when last measured on August 25.

-As a strong caution to visitors viewing the new ocean entry (location where lava meets the sea) for Flow 61G, there are additional significant hazards besides walking on uneven surfaces and around unstable, extremely steep sea cliffs.
+As a strong caution to visitors viewing the 61g flow ocean entry (where lava meets the sea), there are additional significant hazards besides walking on uneven surfaces and around unstable, extremely steep sea cliffs.
 Venturing too close to an ocean entry exposes you to flying debris created by the explosive interaction between lava and water.
 Also, the new land created is unstable because it is built on unconsolidated lava fragments and sand.
 This loose material can easily be eroded away by surf causing the new land to become unsupported and slide into the sea.
 Finally, the interaction of lava with the ocean creates an acidic plume laden with fine volcanic particles that can irritate the skin, eyes, and lungs.